 Frequently Asked Questions

-A: With regular use (once a week during growing season), you’ll want to sharpen the reel and bed knife about once a year.
-The tool-free adjustment makes it easy to maintain a tight cut between sharpenings.
-For best results, use a sharpening kit designed for reel mowers—you can do it yourself in under an hour.
+A: With normal use (mowing every 5-7 days during growing season), you’ll want to sharpen the reel and bed knife once per year.
+The tool-free adjustment makes it easy to maintain proper contact, but the blades themselves will eventually dull.
+A sharpening kit costs around $15-20.

 Q: Can this mower handle Bermuda grass or St. Augustine?